kwabenasapong/openpldoc/manual/source/configure.rst

   When this box is selected, the next item in the :ref:`creating_service` will be displayed in the Preview pane.

-**Enable slide wrap-around:**
-  When this box is selected the lyrics, images or Bible verses will wrap-around.
-  When you reach the last slide of a song or verse and :kbd:`Down Arrow` you will be back on the first slide.
-Likewise if you are on the first slide and :kbd:`Up Arrow` you will wrap-around to the last slide of the song, images or Bible verses.
-If this box is not checked it will not wrap-around to the beginning or end of the song or verse.

 **Timed slide interval:**
   This setting is the time delay in seconds.
 This is used to continuously loop a group of images, verses, or the lyrics in a song.
 This control timer is